Nurses, Lauded for Virus Efforts, Find Their Tires Slashed

 Daniel R. Hall, 29, was arrested on charges including criminal mischief and possession of a controlled substance.
 Police said he had a small amount of PCP when he was arrested.

-Hall is due back in court on May 18.
-It's not clear if he has an attorney who can speak for him.
+Hall is due in court May 18.
+It's not clear whether he has an attorney who can speak for him.

-The newspaper reported that before the tires were slashed, dozens of police officers and firefighters from several jurisdictions gathered outside the hospital Thursday night to applaud the health care workers, who like their colleagues across New York state have been treating patients stricken by the coronavirus.
+Before the tires were slashed, dozens of police officers and firefighters had gathered outside the hospital Thursday night to applaud the health care workers, who like their colleagues across New York state have been treating patients stricken by the coronavirus, the newspaper reported.

 “What our hospital is focusing on today is the beautiful tribute given by our first responders last night,” the hospital statement said.